 Free and Cheap Holiday Fun at Village Park in Kannapolis

-We love FREE and low-cost holiday fun, and Villiage Park is packed with it.
+We love FREE and low-cost holiday fun, and Village Park is packed with it.
 They have a totally free holiday light display with thousands of lights!
-Walk through the displays at your own pace for a magical holiday experience, or, if you want to turn it up a notch, book tickets for the park’s holiday train, the Winterland Express!
-Ride the train through the park’s lights and see them in a whole new way.
-End your evening with a ride on the two-story carousel for just $2 per person.
+Walk through the displays at your own pace for a magical holiday experience.
+Check out the FREE Holiday Lights at Village Park.

 Celebration of Lights

-This free holiday light display in Village Park is on daily from November 19th through December 30th, 2022.
-Hours are Sunday through Thursday 6 pm to 9 pm and Friday and Saturday 6 pm to 10 pm.
+This free holiday light display in Village Park is daily from November 16th through December 30th, 2025.
+Hours are Sunday through Thursday 6 pm to 10 pm and Friday and Saturday 6 pm to 10 pm.
 The display will be closed on Thanksgiving Day, Christmas Eve, and Christmas Day.

 In addition to the lights, Santa will be on-site to visit with the kids every evening!
 Plus enjoy live holiday music, entertainment, crafts, and a miniature train display.